Pierre Thouvenot: Military Governor in Spain

 Thouvenot was reputed to be an efficient administrator.
 That is why Napoleón entrusted him with the government of a key province; on 18 January 1808, Thouvenot was sent to Guipúzcoa, Spain, the region through which most of the Imperial troops entered.
 On 5 March 1808 Thouvenot occupied San Sebastián without encountering resistance.

-In his new position, Thouvenot showed himself as an extremely active, competent and honest professional.
-He always maintained strict discipline and imposed harsh punishments on the resistance, but he was never bloodthirsty or cruel.
-His reports reveal an extremely realistic appreciation of the situation, but he never questions the war, the occupation or the chances of success of the occupation.
-He was the typical disciplined soldier who obeyed orders and nothing else.
+In his new position, Thouvenot showed himself as an active, competent, and professional.
+He always maintained strict discipline and imposed harsh punishments on the resistance.
+His reports reveal an appreciation of the situation, but he never questions the war, the occupation or the chances of success of the occupation.
+He was the disciplined soldier who obeyed orders and nothing else.

 When Joseph Bonaparte arrived in San Sebastián in June 1808, Thouvenot sent a report to Paris explaining without any hesitation the coldness of the reception and the hostility of the population.
 Gipuzkoa priests began a covert strike, resisting to celebrate the mass.
 To resolve the matter without repressive measures, Thouvenot increased the pay of the priests.
 It was also relatively common for him to give in to the pleas of the authorities or the neighbors to pardon a detainee, or to reduce a sentence.

 On 18 July 1809, Thouvenot founded the first Masonic lodge in Spain, the Frères Unis.
 All the members were French soldiers, but they expected some important figures from the province of Guipuzcoa to join the lodge.
 The French used this system across Europe to recruit collaborators, but in the Basque Country, a very Catholic region, only managed one recruit.

 During these years, Thouvenot rarely saw combat, focusing on administrative problems.
 On the other hand, he had very few troops.
 When the British and the guerrillas coordinated a systematic amphibious offensive in July 1809, General Thouvenot did not launch a counterattack, because: "I do not have a single soldier to set in motion (...).
 My forces here do not reach 300 men able to carry arms, and therefore it is impossible for me to send forces against the enemy.
 It is painful in such circumstances not to have a single soldier and to see the enemy destroy all the defenses of the coast".